Connect with a certified trainer for free

 Osteitis Pubis Hero Image 2

 Osteitis pubis occurs when bones that make up the front of the pelvis become inflamed.
-This condition is a source of groin pain among athletes who play sports which involve repetitive motion that places stress on the pelvis, such as running, kicking, and quickly shifting direction.
+This condition is a source of groin pain and pelvic pain among athletes who play sports that involve repetitive motion that places stress on the pelvis, such as running, kicking, and quickly shifting direction.
 Early diagnosis and treatment of osteitis pubis is important for a quicker recovery.

 What causes Osteitis Pubis?